Supplemental Gifted & Talented Affirmative Action NCLB Internet Use Emergency Plan Healty Snacks Bullying

 The regulation (N.J.A.C.
 6A:8-3.1) defines gifted and talented students as: those students who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in a local district and who require modification of their educational program if they are to achieve in accordance with their capabilities.

-The EVG School uses the following multiple measures to identify gifted and talented students in grades K – 2:
+The Eleanor Van Gelder School uses the following multiple measures to identify students in grade 2:

-The EVG School uses the following multiple measures to identify gifted and talented students in grade 3 - 6:
+The Eleanor Van Gelder School uses the following multiple measures to identify students in grades 3 - 6:

-• Teacher recommendation: includes student's ability to work independently and personal motivation to excel
+• teacher recommendation: based on a student's ability to work independently and communicate effectively

 Comprehensive Equity Plan 2007 - 2010